-They are responsible for supporting the EAL coordinator and mainstream teachers in the delivery of learning, supporting the students in lessons and modelling good behaviour, good manners and good social interaction.

-There are currently three part time Teaching Assistants attached to the EAL department.
+They are responsible for supporting the WSI Co and mainstream teachers in the delivery of learning, supporting the students in lessons and modelling good behaviour, good manners and good social interaction.
+There are currently five part time Teaching Assistants attached to the EAL department.